zack-bitcoin/arbitration/README.md

 instructions and software to build derivatives out of 2-of-3 multisig contracts

 I know people are wanting to trade AE.
-I am disappointed and embarrassed that the team has not yet delivered a trade-able token This is the best that I can do to help.
+Aeternity has not yet delivered a trade-able token This is the best that I can do to help.

 here is my address 15C9sgbvyurrfioFXFqtxw7XNAE3opfBru here is my master pubkey xpub661MyMwAqRbcGZtCGtNmzobsXhwbJP4iWwR7DvnevbaVzvDVhVM7fSRFAKPCrhUtmSCxoamzeUubsji8zJTYA6uP4JxxR4ZtVQrsU2NHV8t